 So what’s the bottom line?

-Overall, if I were to describe May’s ‘net zero’ plan in a few emojis, I’d say: .
+Overall, if I were to describe the ‘net zero’ plan in a few emojis, I’d say: .
 Aka under construction.

 Basically, this is an important step in the right direction, but it needs to be seriously tightened up, and we need a strong action plan – backed up by government investment – to make it translate into change on the ground.

-The fact Theresa May has even decided to make the announcement today is a credit to all the amazing activists in the environment movement, who ramped up the pressure in recent months.
+The fact the government has even decided to make the announcement today is a credit to all the amazing activists in the environment movement, who ramped up the pressure in recent months.
 It has forced the UK to send a message on the global stage that we all now need to do more to tackle the climate crisis.

 As long as we keep the pressure on, there’s a good chance this moment could trigger an entire change in how the government not only thinks – but also ACTS – to address the climate emergency in future months.
 So let’s keep pushing!

 Now that the wheels are in motion, it is our job as constituents to hold our government to account and push them on the things that need improvement.